Uranus (mythology): Other accounts

 Other sources give Uranus other genealogies.
 In the lost epic poem the Titanomachy, Uranus was apparently the son of Aether, while according to others Uranus was the son of one "Acmon".
 According to Orphic texts, Uranus (along with Gaia) was the offspring of Nyx (Night) and Phanes.

 The poet Sappho (c.
-630 – c.
-570 BC), was said to have made Uranus, the father of Eros, by either Gaia, according to one source, or Aphrodite, according to another.
+630–570 BCE) was said to have made Uranus the father of Eros, by either Gaia, according to one source, or Aphrodite, according to another.

 The mythographer Apollodorus, gives a slightly different genealogy from Hesiod's.
 Without mentioning any ancestors, he begins his account by saying simply that Uranus "was the first who ruled over the whole world."
 According to Apollodorus, the Titans (instead of being Uranus's firstborn as in Hesiod) were born after the three Hundred-Handers and the three Cyclopes, and there were thirteen original Titans, adding the Titanide Dione to Hesiod's list.

 Passages in a section of the Iliad called the Deception of Zeus suggest the possibility that Homer knew a tradition in which Oceanus and Tethys (rather than Uranus and Gaia, as in Hesiod) were the parents of the Titans.
 Plato, in his Timaeus, provides a genealogy (probably Orphic) which perhaps reflected an attempt to reconcile this apparent divergence between Homer and Hesiod, with Uranus and Gaia as the parents of Oceanus and Tethys, and Oceanus and Tethys as the parents of Cronus and Rhea and the other Titans.

 In Roman mythology, Uranus's counterpart was Caelus (Sky).
 Cicero says Caelus was the offspring of Aether and Dies (Day), and that Caelus and Dies were the parents of Mercury (Hermes).
 Hyginus says that, in addition to Caelus, Aether and Dies were also the parents of Terra (Earth), and Mare (Sea).